Aphids on Miniature Roses

 Symptoms

-- sticky honeydew residue on leaves
+- sticky honeydew residue coating leaves and any surface beneath the plant

-- black sooty mold developing on honeydew-coated leaves
+- black sooty mold developing on honeydew-coated leaves over a week or two

 Causes